Revised 15/28 October 2013

 vitellina, Blume C- 1/2, egg-yolk colored flowers; 20-25 in umbel; silver flecked, medium to large, beautiful leaves on a robust vine.
 Indonesia.

 NEW vitellinoides, Bakh. f.
 D- Flowers very similar to finlaysonii - even to being short lived and with the same fragrance, 1/2", yellow and red; 25 - 20 in umbel; leaves, quite variable, medium to large on a robust vine.
 Indonesia and Borneo.
-This was collected as "Chicken Farm".
+We collected this as "Chicken Farm", in Sabah.

 vitiensis, Turrill C- 3/4", beautiful, dusky-lavender flowers - with silver hairs that make them look metallic; 6 - 10 in umbel; vine growth much like schneei.
 I like this color.
 Fiji